 Blood passes from the left atrium to the right atrium in babies born with ASD.
 This eventually can cause problems in the lungs.

 ASD is occurs during fetal development.
 It is present at birth.
 Some cases may be caused by a genetic defect or abnormality inherited from a parent.
 Others can be caused by illnesses suffered by the mother during pregnancy.

 Most of the time, the cause is unknown.

 Factors that increase the risk of having a child with an atrial septal defect include:

 People with minor-to-moderate defects may show no symptoms.
 They may not begin to show symptoms until later in life.

 Small defects that produce few or no symptoms may not require treatment.
 Many defects may close on their own without treatment.
-Talk with your doctor about the best treatment plan for you.
+Talk with the doctor about the best treatment plan.
 Treatment options include:

-Surgery may be needed in patients with large defects if they cause significant symptoms.
+Surgery may be needed if large defects cause significant symptoms.